Shopify image optimization is something you can’t underestimate. Even the smallest Shopify stores feature many product and collection images.

 Once you have reduced the number of pixels, there is a range of tools for refocusing the image so it does not appear pixelated.
 For Photoshop, you’ll find details of those tools plus a guide to reducing image size here.

 There are a lot of image compression tools out there.
-You should select one which has been developed specifically for Shopify to ensure it follows Shopify best practices in terms of image quality and file type.
-Then simply install the tool you have chosen, and it will automatically optimize your images and only then upload them to your Shopify page.
+You should select one which has been developed specifically for Shopify to ensure it follows the platform’s best practices in terms of image quality and file type.

 Marketer’s tip: If you place large images on your site and manually adjust their size using source code, you won’t reduce their file size.
 This can really damage your page load speed.
 Include large images as pop-ups or even on a separate page that appears when users click on the smaller version shown on your site.

-• PNG images offer excellent quality and transparent elements, but the files are big.
-Plus, they will lose image quality if they are heavily compressed.
+- PNG images offer excellent quality and transparent elements, but the files are bigger than JPEG.

 Shopify also accepts .gif images, but these are very low quality.
 They can be an option if you want dynamic elements on the page, but overall we suggest staying away from GIFs.

 So, what are alt attributes?
-These are texts that serve as a replacement to the image, either because it hasn’t loaded yet, or for visually impaired internet users.
+These are texts that serve as a replacement for the image, either because it hasn’t loaded yet or for visually impaired internet users.
 There is an alt tag, which is essential to include for SEO, and an alt title.

 Here is a quick rundown of how to optimize image alt texts for Shopify SEO:

-• No keyword stuffing – Google might even penalize you if it thinks you are using the alt tag just for getting clicks.
+- Avoid keyword stuffing – according to Google Search Central, keyword stuffing is considered spamming.
+This means Google might even penalize you if it thinks you are using the alt tag just to get clicks.

-• Include models or SKUs – searches can sometimes be very specific, so giving this level of detail can help you rank well.
+- Include models or serial numbers – searches can sometimes be very specific, so giving this level of detail can help you rank well.

-• Coherence - the correct version is a full sentence whereas the incorrect one is just a bunch of unrelated words.
+- Coherence – the correct version is a descriptive text about the objects in the image whereas the incorrect one is just a bunch of unrelated words.

-• Keywords - the correct version includes the keyword naturally whereas the incorrect one stuffs unrelated keywords and can get penalized.
+- Keywords – the correct version includes the keyword naturally whereas the incorrect one stuffs unrelated keywords and could get penalized.

-• Accuracy - the correct version mentions that it’s a dress shoe, giving more context to the image and helping target more specific searches.
+- Accuracy – the correct version mentions that it’s a dress shoe and states its color as well as position, giving more context to the image and helping target more specific searches.

 Are all your images titled along the lines of IMG_79865.PNG?
 That’s not doing your Shopify store any good and it’s about time to start practicing proper image titles.